Last updated: May 2021

 - After 30 years of inactivity, recruiters' data will be deleted.
 Activity of a recruiter includes: logging-in into the CharityJob website, opening an email, contacting us online, downloading the CharityJob rate-card, posting a job on CharityJob.

 - Retention cessation.
 If you request to delete your data, then the data will stop being retained and deleted or anonymised immediately.
+If, as a candidate, you have sent information to an employer via a job application, they may still hold some data for you.
+You may wish to contact them to ask for this data to be deleted.

 Unfortunately, the transmission of information via the Internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to CharityJob; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.